 Just as we see people behaving in very age-inappropriate ways in a vain attempt to stay young, ignoring the signs our dog is now a senior doesn’t make it go away.

 These are my top two all-time best tips for helping your senior dog's life be better.
-If you only read these two tips this short article will have served its purpose.
+If you only read these two tips, then this short article on how to make your old dog happy and comfortable will have served its purpose.

 #1 BE AWARE Watch out for overall changes in your dog’s behavior, eating, sleeping, exercise level and mood.